 What about my backups?

-Any business that depends on data (which means any business) should have backup plan to protect this data and, by extension, the business itself.
+Any business that depends on data (which means any business) should have backup plan to protect this data.
+This, by extension, protects the business itself.
 Your data backup strategy will have considerable influence on the storage solution you select.